Johan Liiva

-Johan Patrik Mattias Liiva (born 18 November 1970) is a Swedish extreme metal vocalist, most widely recognized as the founding vocalist of melodic death metal band Arch Enemy, as well as a former member of Carnage, Furbowl and NonExist.
+Johan Patrik Mattias Liiva (born 18 November 1970) is a Swedish extreme metal vocalist, most widely recognized as the co-founder of melodic death metal band Arch Enemy, as well as a former member of Carnage, Furbowl and NonExist.
 He is currently working as vocalist with Hearse.

 Career

 Carnage

 Liiva formed Carnage with his friend Michael Amott in 1988, and appeared on two demo tapes "The Day Man Lost" and "Infestation Of Evil", but left the band before their debut album was recorded in 1990.
 He went on to form Furbowl as a guitarist/vocalist, with Max Thornell on drums.
 The band released their debut album Those Shredded Dreams as a two-piece on Step One Records in 1992.
 The album also featured guest solos on two songs by Amott (who also produced the recording).
 Furbowl would add a guitarist, Nicklas Stenemo, and release their second full-length The Autumn Years in 1994 on Black Mark Production, but the project folded soon after.